Of the Universe, Gods,

 and Mazar Kingdom

-In 3268 IC, the Deeping Realm of the Nuzirrim stands at a crossroads before its final days of glory.
-Large portions of the Old Kingdom Mazar have begun their journey to the Deep, venturing far beyond the bounds of known space, and the grasp of the Imperium.
+In 3268 IC, the Nomoi Realm of the Nuzirrim stands at a crossroads before its final days of glory.
+Large portions of the Old Kingdom Mazar have begun their journey to the primordial deep, venturing far beyond the bounds of known space, and the grasp of the Politismos.

-Those who remain are gathering strength for the last war of their realm and are counted by the lords of Amad Tir among the imperial’s foremost adversaries.
+Those who remain are gathering strength for the last war of their realm and are counted by the lords of Amad Tir among the imperial realms foremost adversaries.

-This war of the last days is none the Nuzirrim will win, not in the sense of holding or expanding territory.
+This war of the last days is not one the Nuzirrim will win, not in the sense of holding or expanding territory.
 After the initial plunder, it will be a fighting retreat.
 Such a fate goes not unquestioned.
 While the vast majority of all Nuzirrim follow this destiny, there remain millions questioning the fight and the journey.
-A scant few colonies will embrace the imperial colonization.
-But around them, nothing but the scorched waste left by the Deeping will remain.
+A scant few colonies will embrace the Politismos.
+But around them, nothing but the scorched waste left by the Nomoi will remain.

-Today, the Deeping Realm is still thriving with wonder.
-It will burn, once more, bright, before the flame of the Nuzirrim is carried far into the Deep night.
+Today, the Nomoi Realm is still thriving with wonder.
+It will burn, once more, bright, before the flame of the Nuzirrim is carried far into the primordial night.

 History of Nuzir and Mazar